Read Smith’s plans for the fall 2021 semester.

 Parent PLUS Loans

-Parent PLUS Loans are offered by the Department of Education (Dept.) for parents of dependent undergraduate students (Ada Comstock students are not eligible for this program).
+Parent PLUS Loans are offered by the Department of Education (Dept.) for parents of dependent undergraduate students who are considered dependent in terms of federal aid.
 Borrowers must be U.S. citizens or eligible noncitizens.
-Approval is credit-based, and the maximum loan amount allowed is determined by subtracting all other aid awarded from the cost of education.
+Approval is credit-based, and the borrowing limit is the cost of education minus all other aid.

-Requests should be submitted only after the student's aid award has been determined and the health insurance decision has been made.
-Requests should be made before the August 10th due date for fall-only or full-year loans, and before January 10th for spring-only loans.
+Requests should be submitted after the student's aid award has been determined and the health insurance decision has been made.
+But they should be made before the August 10th due date for fall-only or full-year loans, and before January 10th for spring-only loans.

 Single-term loans are allowed, but parents typically borrow full-year loans for full-year students.
 Some parents may find that financing is needed for the fall term, but are uncertain about spring.
-In such cases, we recommend borrowing for the full year and having us cancel the spring portion if it is not needed, instead of borrowing two single-term loans.
-This way, financing is in place for spring if needed and can be easily canceled if not needed.
+In such cases, we recommend borrowing for the full year and having us cancel the spring portion if it is not needed.
+This way, financing is in place for spring if needed and, if not needed, it can be canceled or reduced (which is simpler and quicker than borrowing a second loan if needed).

 Smith uses the online request method at StudentLoans.gov, which activates for use on July 1.